 Text classification is used in moderation, topic labeling, intent detection, routing, and broader text understanding.
 These tasks require models that follow instructions reliably, generalize across domains, and support multilingual input without needing task-specific retraining.

-Instruction-tuned language models make this much easier.
-They can perform classification in a zero-shot manner, where you define the classes or rules directly in the prompt and the model returns the label without needing a dedicated classifier.
-This makes it easy to update categories, experiment with different label sets and deploy the same logic across multiple languages.
-If you need deeper domain alignment, these models can also be fine-tuned.
+Instruction-tuned language models make this practical at scale.
+They can perform classification in a zero-shot manner, where you define the classes or rules directly in the prompt and the model returns the label without requiring a dedicated classifier.
+This allows teams to update policies, adjust categories, and reuse the same logic across languages without retraining.
+When stricter structure or domain alignment is required, these models can also be fine-tuned or constrained through structured outputs.

 A recent open model from Google, tuned for efficiency and high-quality language understanding.
 Strong at zero-shot classification, multilingual reasoning, and following prompt instructions across varied classification tasks.